 - Respect for diversity and specific needs (more information available on Welfare Policy and on Special Considerations Policy).
 Lecturers are also encouraged to be culturally responsive and to provide students with any extra support especially when there are gaps in students' knowledge or skills because of discrepancies in their previous learning experiences.
-It is the course leaders' role to support lecturers in this respect. - Learner-teacher, learner-learner mutual respect relationships (more info available on Staff code of conduct). - A variety of pedagogical methods to enhance students' learning experience.
-Classroom-based teaching, supplemented by technology, is preferred to distance learning.
-In fact, unless otherwise constrained, all lectures take place on campus, with some exceptions whereby lecturers feel that blended learning is advantageous for that particular module.
-Face-to-face interaction between lecturers and students is considered to be of utmost importance, and even when lessons have to be carried out remotely (such as in the case of the COVID-19 pandemic), all teaching is done in real time.
-Constructing knowledge through questioning and engaging students through class discussions are considered to be crucial, whether lessons take place on campus or remotely.
-The lecturer's role is crucial as a facilitator, guide and assessor of the learning that is taking place.
+It is the academic leaders' role to support lecturers in this respect. - Learner-teacher, learner-learner mutual respect relationships (more info available on Staff code of conduct and Students code of conduct). - All lectures are delivered face-to-face on campus, and a variety of pedagogical methods to enhance students' learning experience are adopted.
+Constructing knowledge through questioning and engaging students through class discussions are considered to be crucial, and the lecturer's role is essential as a facilitator, guide and assessor of the learning that is taking place.
 Lecturers are also encouraged to open up the courses to external expertise in the respective field.
 As much as the pedagogical methods used depend on the nature of the module, the following are some of the most commonly used methods: lecturing/direct instruction, cooperative learning, problem-based learning, project-based learning and student-led learning.
-Developing and supporting student autonomy is of crucial importance.
-Students are constantly encouraged to take responsibility for their own learning through Private Study which includes self-reflection exercises. - A progressive sense of autonomy, while offering guidance and support.
-This is especially important in the first year entry point since students often come from student experiences more based on memorisation of contents.
+Developing and supporting student autonomy is of utmost importance.
+Students are constantly encouraged to take responsibility for their own learning through private study which includes self-reflection exercises.

+- A progressive sense of autonomy, while offering guidance and support.
+This is especially important in the first year, as an entry point, since students often come from student experiences more based on memorisation of content.
 STC aims to encourage students to continuously broaden their knowledge and enlarge their vision of the subjects, areas of study and professional applicability. - Continuous feedback to our students on their performance, often in an informal way during the lectures.
 When needed, one-to-one appointments are set at the administration department or with the respective course leader, in order to discuss with the student any shortcomings or challenges. - An open dialogue between the academic and administration team, to deal with any issues as from the very start at STC (registration and induction).
-This open dialogue, together with the student satisfaction forms submitted halfway for each module, are the main channels through which STC evaluates and adjusts the modes of delivery and pedagogical methods on a day-to-day basis.
+This open dialogue, together with the student satisfaction forms submitted for each module, are the main channels through which STC evaluates and adjusts the modes of delivery and pedagogical methods on a day-to-day basis.
 All other forms of feedback, as mentioned earlier, are also given importance.
-Students are also given the possibility to forward a complaint (in accordance with the Complaints Policy).

-- Study skills support.
-We aim to empower our students with better study skills, through a session during induction day, through one-to-one meetings with the course leaders and/or with the Administration and Academic Manager.
+Students are also given the possibility to forward a complaint (in accordance with the Complaints Policy). - Study skills support.
+We aim to empower our students with better study skills, through a session during induction day, and through one-to-one meetings with the academic leaders as required.
 Moreover, lecturers are encouraged to support students on a daily basis in class. - Support that is not academic in nature.
 STC understands that academic support alone is not enough and that students face various issues during their student life and at times go through very difficult phases that can hinder them from reaching their potential.
 Lecturers are encouraged to be particularly vigilant and understanding and to try and give students as much support as possible.
-Lecturers are encouraged to inform the Administration and Academic Manager whenever they feel that a student might need further support.
+Lecturers are encouraged to inform the academic leaders whenever they feel that a student might need further support.
 Whenever necessary, students are offered the possibility to have one-to-one sessions with the Welfare Officer.
-Caregivers are also given the opportunity to discuss any issues with the Administration and Academic Manager and/or course leaders.
+Caregivers are also given the opportunity to discuss any issues with administration and/or academic leaders.